“Summer Sequence Part 4” (1947) and “Early Autumn” (1948) Woody Herman

 Although all of the music in “Early Autumn” is lovely, I have been perplexed for many years by the apparent harshness of the sound of Terry Gibbs’s vibraphone (which I have tried to soften in the digital remastering process) on this classic recording.
 I knew that this was not a technical problem, because recording technicians had been recording the vibraphone solos of Lionel Hampton and Red Norvo, among others, beautifully for years prior to this recording.
 In preparing these notes, I finally found the explanation for that sound.
 Here it is.
 Woody Herman recalled: “My real first delving into Terry’s inner self had to do with doing a show in Milwaukee, my home town.
 He had a thing on “What’s New?,” a lovely ballad, and he used mallets that in appearance and sound were something like tongs that you would use on an anvil.
 So one day, casually, after a couple of shows, I said: ‘Terry, did you ever think of using softies, you know, mallets, for a thing like “What’s New?”
 He says: ‘Man, you can’t do that!
 I can’t make it, man, like it’s going to ruin the clank, you know?’
 So I said ‘Forget it.’
 P.S.
 That was it for the next year…tongs and anvils.” (*) At some point post-Herman, Terry Gibbs evidently changed the type of mallets he used, and had a brilliant career in jazz.

-Herman’s difficulties with many of the sidemen in this band stemmed from mostly problems caused by narcotics use.
+Herman’s difficulties with many of the sidemen in this band stemmed mostly from problems caused by narcotics use.
 (This definitely did not apply to Terry Gibbs, pictured at right.)
 In addition, there was a feeling among many of the young boppers that Woody was “old-fashioned.”
-Little did they then know that he was providing them with one of the richest musical opportunities the would ever have.
+Little did they then know that he was providing them with one of the richest musical opportunities they would ever have.
 His take on dealing with these unruly young turks: “I had the feeling sometimes that the asylum was being run by the inmates.”
 Eventually, almost all of the musicians who worked for Woody Herman came to understand what an excellent bandleader and musical mentor he was, and what incredible career-advancing opportunities he had provided them.

 (*) “Woody Herman…Chronicles of the Herds,” by William D. Clancy with Audree Coke Kenton (1995) Schirmer Books, pages 131-2.